JacobReyes327/ECE-230L-Team20-Lab11/README.md

 ## Lab Questions

 ## Lab Summary
+In this lab we created a modulo-6 counter and a ripple counter.
+The modulo-6 counter uses adders and d-flipflops to count up and used a comparator to see if the counter increased to 5.
+After it counts to 5 or if the reset button is switched, it resets back to 0.
+The ripple counter counts down from 7 to 0 until it overflows back to 7.
+Becuase the inputs for the following t-flipflops require the input from the previous one, there is a slight delay from the original clock.
+These are designed to be utilized as a frequecy divider.

 ### 1 - Why does the Modulo Counter actually divide clocks by 2 * Count?
+A single "Hz" is defined as the time between the signal going from high to low and back to high.
+Therefore, the clock will go through 2 counts to reach a single Hz.

 ### 2 - Why does the ring counter's output go to all 1s on the first clock cycle?
 This is because we are using the output of Q as the input for the next clock, which leads to a downward counter.
 If you wanted it to count up (i.e. incrementing upwards) you would want to use the ~Q as the input for the next T-flip-flops clock.